badlydrawnrob/data-playground/mocking/fruits/README.md

 - Folder `fruit` or `fruits`? (package)

-## ORMs
+## SQLite

-> Piccolo seems to be one of the easiest ways to query data (see [ORM challenges](https://piccolo-orm.com/blog/orm-design-challenges/))
+> Piccolo is one of the easiest ways to query your data (see [ORM challenges](https://piccolo-orm.com/blog/orm-design-challenges/))

-Peewee was great but not setup for async (it has an [untested plugin](https://peewee-async.readthedocs.io/en/latest/index.html)) and SQLModel is an abstraction of an abstraction (SQLAlchemy) which feels bloated.
-SQLModel does I think use the data mapper pattern rather than active record.
-It gets a bit confusing with `.session.exec()`, add, commit, etc, but isn't as object based as Peewee.
-Compared to both, however, Piccolo seems a lot lighter and easier to wrap your head around!
+- Peewee was great but not setup for `async` (although it has an [untested plugin](https://peewee-async.readthedocs.io/en/latest/index.html))
+- SQLModel is an abstraction of an abstraction (SQLAlchemy) and feels bloated to me

+SQLModel uses the Data Mapper pattern rather than Active Record and is a little more confusing with `.session.exec()`, add, commit, etc, whereas Piccolo needs no `connect()` or `close()` functions as it's `select()` queries are handled automatically.
+Peewee and Piccolo have an object oriented style, but (I think) only Piccolo has a functional data style.
+Piccolo feels a lot lighter and easier to wrap your head around!

+The downside of using SQLite over Postgres is data integrity (without [strict tables](https://www.sqlite.org/stricttables.html)) and data types.
+Some SQLite fields are stored as `json`, which will require a [plugin](https://sqlite.org/json1.html) to query them, or use [`sqlite-utils`](https://sqlite-utils.datasette.io/en/stable/cli-reference.html) (with `--json-cols`) and `jq`.

+The upsides are Piccolo gives a wider range of [columns](https://piccolo-orm.readthedocs.io/en/latest/piccolo/schema/column_types.html) to work with, so whereas SQLite only has `1` (`True`) and `0` (`False`) for boolean values, Piccolo will add them as proper (`json`) types.
+Postgres is _far_ more capable than SQLite but is also harder to setup, store, and migrate data (it's documentation is huge).

 ## User experience